-Have you ever wondered about how to make it in the music business?
-The music entrepreneurship certificate program provides you with all the necessary tools and develops music business and organizational skills as well as the entrepreneurial mindset you need to be a highly successful working musician.
+Have you ever wondered about how you would make it in the music business?
+The music entrepreneurship certificate program provides you with all the necessary tools and develops your music business and organizational skills as well as the entrepreneurial mindset you need to be a highly successful working musician.

 You are required to submit an application to the ASU School of Music, Dance and Theatre for the certificate in entrepreneurship.

 1. Submit the Music Minor and Certificate application.

 2. Your decision letter will be sent after faculty review your application.